Stantheman227/euromontec_website/README.md

-# Employee Leasing Company Demo Website
+# Euromontec Website

-A clean, modern demo website for an employee leasing company built with React and Tailwind CSS.
+A clean, modern website for Euromontec employee leasing services built with React and Tailwind CSS.

 ## Features